What is Prevymis?

 Prevymis injection must be given slowly, and the infusion can take at least 1 hour to use all of the medicine in the IV bag.

-Prevymis tablets or injections are usually given once per day for up to 100 days after your stem cell transplant.
+Prevymis tablets or injections are usually given once per day for up to 100 days if you have had a stem cell transplant and for up to 200 days if you have had a kidney transplant.

 Use this medicine for the full prescribed length of time, even if you have no symptoms.
 Skipping doses may increase your risk of further infection that is resistant to medication.